mjg59/fcop/COC.md

 ## Violations

 **No Victimless Violations**.
-If you believe you have been adversely affected by a _violation_ but do not feel _wronged_, you may choose to not report the violation.
+If you believe you have been adversely affected by a _violation_ but are not _aggrieved_, you may choose to not report the violation.
 In this case, we will not treat the incident as a violation.

-**Reporting Process**. _Active participation_ violations must be reported to us within 15 days by _victims_, and may not be reported by third-parties.
+**Reporting Process**. _Active participation_ violations must be reported to us within 15 days by _aggrieved_ members, and may not be reported by third-parties.
 Inactive Participation violations may be reported to us within 5 years of their occurrence, and by anyone, even non-_members_.

 **Unofficial Resolution**.
-For minor offenses and in cases where they prefer doing so, we encourage _victims_ to speak to _violators_, using the language of non-violent communication (NVC).
+For minor offenses and in cases where they prefer doing so, we encourage _aggrieved_ members to speak to _accused_ members, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, contact us and we will arrange for one.

 **Official Resolution**.
 If you want an official intervention, we will appoint an arbiter (consisting of one or more persons).
-The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a consequence on the _violator_.
+The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a consequence on the _accused_ member.

 **Consequences**. _Violators_ may be warned, asked to apologize or undergo training, counseling, or mediation as a condition of continued participation, or ejected and banned from the _community_, at the sole discretion of the arbiter.
 In no case will the consequence for violating FCOP exceed banishment, unless the violation is also governed by a separate contractual agreement or local law.